autoas/as/doc/EN/UICom.md

 VehicleSpeed = 100

--- the signals is a key-value table that represent the value of each signal of the TX message -- the init function can modify the value of each and return a key-value table to let the UICom -- to use it as default function init(signals) return signals, period end
+-- signals is a key-value table with the current value of each signal of the -- message. init() may adjust the defaults and returns them together with the -- call period in milliseconds. function init(signals) return signals, period end